 In addition to the SHFA membrane, works involving incorporation of nanocomposite particles onto the RO membranes for performance improvement are covered.
 The latest findings from this research led to the introduction of a porous nanoparticle (PNP) membrane whose low particle loadings (ranges from 0.01% to 0.05% weight-to-volume) were found to enhance water flux while retaining high salt rejection.

 Diep, Jacquana, "Preparation and characterization of a novel thin film composite polyamide reverse osmosis membrane for water desalination" (2011).
 Master's Theses.
-Paper 3923.
+3923.